 7. Scentry Gypsy Moth Trap & Lures

-The traps are baited with pheromone lures and should be used with the traps.
-Both have been produced especially to help control the gypsy moth population.
+The traps are baited with pheromone lures for the best result.
+These traps and lures have been produced, especially to help control the gypsy moth population.

 8. Molt-X

 This product is an effective knock-down spray.
-It contains 3% azadirachtin, a compound derived from the seed of the Neem tree.
+It contains 3% azadirachtin, a chemical compound derived from the seed of the neem tree.

 Molt-X is also suitable for indoor, greenhouse, or outdoor use.